| Site1 | |

 50ha Forest Dynamics Plot on Barro Colorado Island, Panama

-The changes in community-weighted mean (CWM) of wood density over time seem to suggest a community-level response in climate change (i.e, drier conditions).
+CWM wood density trends suggest a community-level response in climate change (i.e, drier conditions).

-No clear species-level pattern: just two of 300 species account for 60% of the temporal shifts in CWM, likely due to species-specific pathogens rather than climate change response.
+But 2 of ~300 species (~0.7%) account for ~60% of the temporal shifts in CWM, likely due to species-specific pathogens rather than a community-wide climate response.

 We may need metrics somewhere between functional traits and invasion growth rate (model parameter) to predict coexistence.